Apple juice a rally after a brutal week - ExBulletin

 Apple juice a rally after a brutal week

-NEW YORK (AP) Wall Street’s most influential stock, Apple, helped lift the market on Friday, as battered banks also surged to pare their steep losses from a brutal week.
+NEW YORK (AP) Apple is leading a rally on Friday after Wall Street’s most influential stock reported better-than-expected earnings.
+Shares of battered banks are also jumping to recoup some of their steep losses from a brutal week.

 |